trixi-framework/HOHQMesh/Documentation/docs/the-control-input.md

 ## The Run Parameters<a name="RunParameters"></a>

 The *RUN\_PARAMETERS* block defines the file information and the polynomial order at which the boundary curves will be defined in the mesh file.
 Three files can be output by the mesher.
-The first is the actual mesh file.
+The first listed below is the actual mesh file.
 The second is a tecplot format file that can be used to visualize the mesh.
 The free programs VisIt or Paraview can be used to plot tecplot files.
 The final file (optional) is to report mesh statistics, like the distribution of largest angle, Jacobian, etc. See the “Verdict Library Reference Manual” by Stimpson et al. if you are interested to learn about the different shape quality measures.
 Include a unix style path to choose the directory for the results.

 The RUN_PARAMETERS block is: